OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 | Economic support index (2) | | | | | | | | | `x` | `x` | | | | | | | | |
 | Legacy stringency index (7) | `x` | `x` | `?` | `?` | `x` | `?` | `?` | `x` | | | | | `x` | | | | | |

 Two versions of each indicator are present in the database.
-A "raw" version which will return `null` values if there are gaps in the underlying indicators, and a "display" version which will extraploate to smooth over the last seven days of the index based on the most recent complete data.
+A regular version which will return `null` values if there is not enough data to calculate the index, and a "display" version which will extraploate to smooth over the last seven days of the index based on the most recent complete data.
 This is explained [below](#dealing-with-gaps-in-the-data-for-display-purposes).

 ## Calculating sub-index scores for each indicator

 All of the indices use ordinal indicators where policies a ranked on a simple numerical scale.
-The non-ordinal indicators in the OxCGRT – E3, E4, H4, H5 and M1 – are not used in our index calculations.
+The project also records five non-ordinal indicators – E3, E4, H4, H5 and M1 – but these are not used in our index calculations.

 Some indicators – C1-C7, E1 and H1 – have an additional binary flag variable that can be either 0 or 1.
 For C1-C7 and H1 this corresponds to the geographic scope of the policy.
 For E1, this flag variable corresponds to the sectoral scope of income support.

-The codebook has details about what the different values represent.
-Because different indicators _j_ have different maximum values _N<sub>j</sub>_ in their ordinal scales, and only some have flag variables, each sub-index score must be calculated separately.
+The [codebook](codebook.md) has details about each indicator and what the different values represent.

+Because different indicators (_j_) have different maximum values (_N<sub>j</sub>_) in their ordinal scales, and only some have flag variables, each sub-index score must be calculated separately.
 The different indicators are:

 | Indicator | Max. value (_N<sub>j</sub>_) | Flag? (_F<sub>j</sub>_) |
 | --- | --- | --- |